jarangutan/oapi-ai-gen-workshop/docs/workshop/slides.md

 ## What are the prerequisites?

-Go 1.24+ and your favorite IDE
+Go 1.24+, git and your favorite IDE

 That's it!
 You can build a lot with just Go

+TODO: nicer
-If you need Go, head to <https://go.dev/doc/install> and install for your operating system
+If you need Go, head to <https://go.dev/doc/install> and install for your operating system If you need git, head to <https://git-scm.com/downloads> and install for your operating system

 ---